Aerosol fire suppression technology

 Over time, the technology spread to other institutes in Russia and after the dissolution of the Soviet Union, the owners of the technology offered licences to interested parties to develop and resell the products.
 They also offered licensees the ability to continue to procure the potassium-based compound from various sources within Russia.
 A number of companies including Pyrogen and FirePro obtained a licence and began to market Russian sourced products based on the original Russian compound with little, if any refinement.

-These products are commonly referred to as Generation 1 products and while offering many advantages over gas or foam systems, they had some drawbacks including the cleanliness and consistency of the agent, construction of the generators, high temperature created during a system activation and overall product quality due to the Russian manufacturing processes.
+These products are commonly referred to as Generation 1 products and while offering many advantages over gas or foam systems, the Denver Fire Watch Guards say that the very products have some drawbacks including the cleanliness and consistency of the agent, construction of the generators, high temperature created during a system activation and overall product quality due to the Russian manufacturing processes.
 To further complicate the issue, there was no recognised standard for aerosol fire suppression products within the industry for standards bodies to test and certify against and to guide the manufacturers in building quality products.

 Fireaway also recognised the potential of this technology and obtained a licence for the technology, but rather than developing and sourcing a product based on the early Soviet architecture, we decided to redo the technology from the ground up to offer a product that would address the issues of Generation 1 products.